-- a. applies knowledge of factors affecting children's development of text comprehension (e.g., vocabulary, background content knowledge, decoding skills, reading fluency) as it pertains to children from birth through grade 2 - demonstrates understanding of how emergent text comprehension relates to comprehension skills that are the focus of instruction in later grades and to essential college and career readiness text-comprehension skills
+- a. applies knowledge of factors affecting students' development of text comprehension (e.g., vocabulary, background content knowledge, decoding skills, reading fluency) - b. demonstrates understanding of how emergent text comprehension relates to comprehension skills that are the focus of instruction in later grades and to essential college and career readiness text-comprehension skills